Firefighters vote to strike - union

 There are 70 fire stations across Tāmaki Makaurau crewed by volunteer and career firefighters.

-Like many organisations Fire and Emergency had been impacted by staff absences due to Omicron but there were always contingency plans in place to enable the organisation to respond to callouts, he said.
+Like many organisations, Fire and Emergency had been impacted by staff absences due to Omicron but there were always contingency plans in place to enable the organisation to respond to callouts, Devlin said.

 "Our career firefighters work an average 42 hours per week, before overtime, based on two-day shifts followed by two night shifts, and four days off.
 All firefighters who have completed their initial 12-week training course have the opportunity to earn significantly more than their base salary by undertaking additional or specialist duties and working overtime."